Berthold Laufer: Life

+Scholarly career

 The Division of Anthropology of the American Museum of Natural History webpage on Laufer China Expedition (1901–1904) states that he:

 "led the Jacob H. Schiff expedition to China where he was to make a comprehensive ethnographic collection and to conduct scholarly research on the history and culture of a sophisticated people that had not yet experienced the industrial transformation.
 Laufer made an extinsive collection of representative objects used in daily life, agriculture, folk religion, medicine, and in the practice of such crafts as printing, bookbinding, carpentry, enamelware, ceramics, and laquerware.
 He also collected antique bronzes and Han Dynasty ceramics.
 Laufer's interest in the theater led him to make the most extensive collection of Chinese puppets in North America including shadow puppets, rod puppets, and glove puppets in several regional styles, and to record performances on wax cylinders.
 The collection also includes costumes, musical instruments, and stilts for the Yang Ko folk drama."

 He worked as assistant in Ethnology at the American Museum of Natural History (1904–1906), became a lecturer in Anthropology and East-Asiatic Languages at Columbia University (1905–1907).
 The rest of his career he spent at the Field Museum in Chicago.
 In 1930 Laufer was elected to the National Academy of Sciences in recognition of his research.
 He served as the president of the History of Science Society in 1932.

 Berthold Laufer seated holding a statue of Imenhotep and a bronze statue of Horus as bird.

 Laufer died on September 13, 1934, after falling from the 8th floor fire escape of the Chicago Beach Hotel in Chicago, where he lived.
 He had been recovering from the removal of a tumor at the time, but his widow claimed he was in good spirits, and the Coroner's jury returned an undetermined verdict.
 He bequeathed his personal library and correspondence, including more than 7,000 volumes in Chinese, to the Field Museum library.

 From "Lasting Impressions: Chinese Rubbings from the Field Museum" Brochure (The Field Museum of Chicago):

 When Berthold Laufer came to The Field Museum in 1908, he was one of the few scholars in America who could speak and write the Chinese language fluently.
 He made the study of the Chinese language and culture his life's work.
 "I have come to love the land and the people," he once wrote.
 "I feel myself to be better and healthier as a Chinese than as a European."
 As Curator of Asian Ethnology in the Department of Anthropology at the Field, he made two major expeditions to China in 1908 and 1923, and his acquisitions form the core of the Museum's Chinese collections.